 "Age is an issue of mind over matter.
 If you don't mind, it doesn't matter" - Mark Twain

 Stress is also a contributing factor to premature ageing.
 Avoiding stressful situations can be difficult, however, finding the time to switch off from the daily stresses of life is important.
 Switch off by doing things you enjoy and maintain a healthy mindset by nurturing healthy relationships with friends and family and remove any toxic relationships from your life.

 The next factor to healthy ageing is by exercise to keep your mind and body healthy.
 Yoga is a good choice of gentle exercise which can help you destress and practising regularly can provide a number of different health benefits.
-You can read more about the benefits of yoga here.
-Nevertheless, exercising in any form is great for your health and wellbeing even if it’s just a brisk walk around your local park.
+You can read more about the benefits of yoga here and here.
+Nevertheless, exercising in any form is great for your health and wellbeing even if it's just a brisk walk around your local park.
 This is a great article which explains the exercises which are essential for healthy ageing (click here).

 Last but not least is getting the right amount of sleep.
 Sleep is so important to your physical health.
 Whilst you sleep your body has time to heal and repair itself.
 Ongoing sleep deficiency can lead to many problems including increased risk of heart disease, kidney disease, high blood pressure, diabetes and stroke (NIH, 2012).